 Know Your Brand

 A brand ties together your messaging and your reputation in a way that’s easy for new patients to remember, and your logo is a good place to start since it will be the most recognizable and visible aspect of your brand.

-We delve further into dental logos here, but in general, the things you need to remember are:
+In general, the things you need to remember are:

 - Keep it unique – don’t use the same silhouette of a tooth that everyone uses